AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 # Create a folder and turn on AVEVA Data Hub

+Before users can access AVEVA™ Data Hub, you must create a folder in Connect and then turn on the AVEVA™ Data Hub service for that folder.

+## What is a folder?

-Before users can access AVEVA™ Data Hub, you must create a folder in Connect and turn on the AVEVA™ Data Hub service for that folder.
-A folder is used to partition data into logical units and represents a set of assets at your organization.
-For example, you can create folders to divide up assets or represent geographical locations in your organization.
+A folder is used to partition data into logical units that represent your organization's hierarchy.
+The folder is where data and resources are stored.
+For example, you can create folders to divide up assets or to represent geographical locations at your organization.

-**Important:** When you turn on the AVEVA™ Data Hub service and set up a folder in AVEVA™ Connect, a namespace is also created and shares the same name of the Connect folder.
+**Important:** When you turn on the AVEVA™ Data Hub service and set up a folder in AVEVA™ Connect, a namespace is created that shares the same name of the Connect folder.
 See [Folders and namespaces](xref:ccNamespaces) for more information.

 Perform the following steps to create a folder in AVEVA™ Connect:

-1. In the navigation menu, select **Folder Management**, then click the **Add Folder** button.
+1. From the Connect home page, click the menu icon, then select **Folder Management** and click the **Add Folder** button.

-   **Result:** The Add Folder window opens.
+   **Result:** The **Add Folder** window opens.

 1. Enter the name of the new folder in the **Folder name** field.